-Note: if you don’t have the paper user manual, or can’t find it, just do a google search for the name, model number and the words “user manual” for your camera and you should find a copy of the PDF.
-Download it and put it on your smartphone so you have it with you at all times as reference.
-It’s also searchable, which makes finding particular things like customizing settings easy.
+Note: If you don’t have the printed user manual, or can’t find it, just do a Google search for the name, model number, and the words “user manual” for your camera and you should find a copy of the PDF.
+Download it and put it on your smartphone so you have it with you at all times as a reference.
+It’s also searchable, which makes finding particular things like customizing settings easier.

 Manual Focus Mode

-There are three common options for setting up your focus points (your camera may even have more, but you know what I’m going to say next – read the manual).
+There are three common options for setting up your focus points (your camera may even have more than that, but you know what I’m going to say next – read the manual).

 Single Focus Point